planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

  	image1.png
  	image2.jpg
- 	image3.tiff
+ 	image3.tif
- 	image4.tiff
+ 	image4.tif

 .. only:: workshop

 As you can see, the images are stored a three different formats.
 We will use these files to illustrate how, although they contain the same image and appear similar, they exhibit different performance profiles in GeoServer.
-Even when files appear to be stored in the same format, as with the two .tiff files, the performance profiles can differ depending on the parameters used to create the files.
+Even when files appear to be stored in the same format, as with the two ``.tif`` files, the performance profiles can differ depending on the parameters used to create the files.

 .. only:: workshop